xvik/gradle-pom-plugin/README.md

 Also, see [good article](https://reflectoring.io/maven-scopes-gradle-configurations/) describing maven/gradle scope analogies.

-`compileOnly` should be used only for really compile-time additions like nullability annotations.
+`compileOnly` should be used only for compile-time only dependencies like nullability annotations.

-`api` appear only when `java-library` plugin is enabled.
+`api` configuration appear only when `java-library` plugin is enabled.
 Read [this article](https://reflectoring.io/gradle-pollution-free-dependencies/) to better understand api-implementation difference for gradle (or simply use `implementaion` by default).

 #### Dependencies